 MAU: 111 Million

-Google Plus is still a thing (for a few more months).
-Google plus is a social media networking platform created by Google.
-It’s USP is the “circles” feature where you can create circles of people that have similar interests.
+Google was a social media networking platform created by Google.
+It’s USP was the “circles” feature where you could create circles of people that have similar interests.

 #13 | Baidu Tieba